Dirac Electrons in AC-Magnetic Fields: $\pi$-Landau Levels and Chiral Anomaly-Induced Homodyne Effect: Preliminaries

 These eigenstates satisfy the relation $\Gamma|v_{n,\pm}\rangle=-|v_{n,\mp}\rangle$ with $\Gamma=\sigma_{z}$ being the chiral operator, which is a consequence of the chiral symmetry $\{H,\Gamma\}=0$.

 Along with the above eigenstates, there is a special eigenstate with zero energy

 This zero energy state is the simultaneous eigenstate of the chiral operator $\Gamma$ (with the eigenvalue $\Gamma=-1$) and has no partner state.
-The case of $B<0$ can be obtained by applying time reversal operation, with which the eigenenergies are unchanged while the eigenstates are modified as
+The case of $B<0$ can also be calculated straightforwardly, where the eigenenergies are unchanged while the eigenstates are modified as

 with $\Gamma|v_{0}\rangle=|v_{0}\rangle$, $\Gamma|v_{n,\pm}\rangle=|v_{n,\mp}\rangle$.